Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Đưa TinNgười Đưa Tin29/05/2023

-“This is good news for the American people,” Mr. Biden told reporters at the White House after a call with Mr. McCarthy to finalize the deal they reached on the evening of May 27 after weeks of tense negotiations.
+“This is good news for the American people,” Mr. Biden told reporters at the White House after a phone call with Mr. McCarthy to finalize the deal they reached on the evening of May 27 after weeks of tense negotiations.

 Reaching a deal is one thing, but overcoming political divisions and time-consuming procedural hurdles to pass legislation before June 5 to prevent the US from defaulting on its debt is an entirely different challenge.